Tochemey/ego/readme.md

 One can add a projection to the eGo engine to help build a read model.
-Projections in eGo rely on an [offset store](#offsets-store) to track how far they have consumed events persisted by the write model.
+Projections in eGo rely on an [offset store](#offsets-store) to track how far they have consumed events persisted by the write-model.
 The offset used in eGo is a _timestamp-based offset_.
 One can also:

 - remove a given projection: this will stop the projection and remove it from the system
 - check the status of a given projection